SimonBlanke/Hyperactive/README.md

   - [ ] "long term memory" for search-data storage and usage
   - [ ] Data collector tool to use inside the objective function
   - [ ] Dashboard for visualization of stored search-data
+  - [ ] Data collector tool to store data (from inside the objective function) into csv- or sql-files

 </details>